unmannedlab/Colosseum/docs/px4_sitl_wsl2.md

 Now on the linux side run `ip address show` and copy the `eth0 inet` address, it should be something like `172.31.66.156`.
 This is the address Windows needs to know in order to find PX4.

-Edit your [AirSim settings](settings.md) file and add `LocalHostIp` to tell AirSim to use the WSL ethernet adapter address instead of the default `localhost`.
-This will cause AirSim to open the TCP port on that adapter which is the address that the PX4 app will be looking for.
-Also tell AirSim to connect the `ControlIp` UDP channel by setting `ControlIp` to the magic string `remote`.
+Edit your [Colosseum settings](settings.md) file and add `LocalHostIp` to tell Colosseum to use the WSL ethernet adapter address instead of the default `localhost`.
+This will cause Colosseum to open the TCP port on that adapter which is the address that the PX4 app will be looking for.
+Also tell Colosseum to connect the `ControlIp` UDP channel by setting `ControlIp` to the magic string `remote`.
 This resolves to the WSL 2 remote ip address found in the TCP socket.